cedarcode/mechanize-cookie_store/README.md

 [![Build Status](https://travis-ci.org/cedarcode/mechanize-cookie_store.svg?branch=master)](https://travis-ci.org/cedarcode/mechanize-cookie_store)

-mechanize-cookie_store is an extension to [Mechanize gem](https://github.com/sparklemotion/mechanize) that allow you to persist the Mechanize agent cookie set, in a smarter way than serialized or plain files in the server's system.
-This allows you to share your cookies across multiple server instances, among other benefits.
+mechanize-cookie_store is an extension to [mechanize gem](https://github.com/sparklemotion/mechanize) that allows you to persist the mechanize agent cookie set in a smarter way than serialized or plain files in the server's system.
+One of its biggest benefits is allowing you to share your cookies across multiple server instances.

 ## Installation